benstew/fitify/README.md

 == README

 Building a sample, production quality rails application that is a social network.
-Will reinforce my knowledge of the MVC design paradigm while using RESTful resources.
+Will reinforce my knowledge of the MVC design paradigm while using REST architecture.

 The web application will have users, micro-posts, authentication, etc.